madprops/blog/jstyle.md

 This way you don't mix string formats and you always can insert variables easily.

-The only exception is when you need to fill some object with multi-word string:
+The only exception is when you need to fill some object with a multi-word string:

 ```js
 {
   "Some Thing": 123
 }
 ```

+Since backticks are not permitted there for some reason.

 ## Arrow Functions